nyergler/Effective-Django/README.rst

 If you're interested in building HTML, PDF, ePub, or other generated formats, you can do so by:

 #.
 Make sure LaTeX is installed on your machine.

-(Note: this is non-trivial on Macs)
+   For Macs, it is recommended you use `MacTeX`_

 #.
-Check out this repository (Make sure to use --recursive to get submodule)
+Check out this repository (Use --recursive to get the tutorial submodule)
 #.
 Bootstrap the buildout::

      $ cd effective-django